birtnieva/GettingAndCleaningData/CodeBook.md

 ### Tidy Data Set 1

-Only Measurements on the mean and standard deviation for each measurement have been included in the tidy data set as requirement to this exercise.
+Tidy Data Set 1 is a 10299 x 68 table.
+Only Measurements on the mean value and standard deviation (mean and std) for each measurement have been included in the tidy data set as requirement to this exercise.

 #### Subject